Studio Widgets

 Some other interactions with Widgets are possible through the widget context menu, that appears by right-clicking on the widget border.
 The available options are:

-• Open node layout: it shows all the layout options, which are explained in detail below.
+• Open node layout, it shows all the layout options of the general node, which are explained in detail below.

 Note

-Except for the Open widget layout, whose internal options change according to the widget type, the other options mentioned above are common to all Widgets.
+Except for the Open widget layout, whose internal options change according to the specific widget type, the other options mentioned above are common to all Widgets since they are associated to node properties.

 In the table below, users can find the explanation of the Open node layout options.